 In his 2013 State of the Union address, President Obama issued a call to better equip American graduates for the demands of a high-tech economy, noting that STEM is crucial to America’s economic future and that students with STEM skills will be a driving force making the Nation competitive, creative, and innovative.
 The Administration is taking steps to ensure that the Nation’s STEM graduates reflect the full diversity of America and has issued a call to tech innovators to work together to ensure that all youth—particularly those from underserved and historically underrepresented communities—have the opportunity to study STEM subjects and participate in the technology sector.

-- White House Tech Inclusion Website
+- Tech Inclusion Champions of Change

 - Blog: One Million More STEM Graduates